 Warped or Damaged Window Frames

-If your window frames look or feel different than they did when they were installed, that could be a sign of damage.
+If your window frames look or feel different from what they have when they were installed, that could be a sign of damage.
 For example, soft frames are a sign of rot and water damage, which is common in wood window frames.
 Other signs of damage include warping, sagging, and chips out of the frame.
 There’s a cosmetic element to these problems, but the situation may be more severe than just making your home or property look bad.

 Windows Won’t Open or Close